It was in the middle of the 2018 summer heatwave.

 This video by Evernote is one of the most touching video storytelling examples.
 In it, Pachikov speaks about life and death, enjoying and remembering beautiful moments, being who we are, and the sense of our journey through an existence that one that’s unique in the entire universe.

 With these such deep and thought-provoking words, the picture he paints of his dream touched our hearts — I mean, how could they possibly not?

 Evernote’s brand storytelling doesn’t present a clear problem/solution.
 Instead, it reaches out to us with a universal concern through which it establishes an emotional connection.

 “An interesting moment in life lasts only a moment.
 There is some probability that there is no other life in the universe.
 It might be true, it may be not. but there is at least a chance that we are alone.
 Evernote eventually will be a full backup of your memory.”

 — Stepan Pachikov

-What we can learn from Evernote’s storytelling:
+What we can learn from Evernote’s brand storytelling:

-- Their story’s emotional connection with its audience.
+- Their brand story’s emotional connection with its audience.
 As we watch the video, we’re not thinking about its product.
 We’re simply letting ourselves get mesmerised by the emotions Evernote awakens.